Hair Loss - A Support Strategy

 Physical & Emotional Stress

 Physical stress may take the form of any trauma, injury, an intense illness, or even a severe flu.
 Emotional stress, anxiety and tension, especially if chronic or prolonged, may also have profound effects on your body.
 A very stressful event can “shock” the hair cycle, causing more hair to shed.
 This may often happen 3-6 months after the trauma occurred.
 If you recognise that you are going through / have suffered an intense period of stress, it’s important to support your body through this process, nourishing and tonifying it, and this will support hair regrowth.
-Herbs such as Ginseng, Rhodiola and Cordyceps may help to rebalance the adrenal glands, as may a high potency adrenal glandular concentrate with additional synergistic nutrient support.
+Herbs such as Ginseng, Rhodiola and Cordyceps may help to rebalance the adrenal glands.
 B complex vitamins are used up rapidly during stress so it is important to replenish these important water-soluble nutrients; magnesium, vitamin C and omega 3 fatty acids EPA & DHA are crucial too.

 Male Pattern Baldness – Androgenic Alopecia